-Wherever possible, we will seek advice from ISEND (including ESBAS) prior to exclusion and to support transition back into school.
+Wherever possible, we will seek advice from ISEND (including TASS Team Around the School and Setting) prior to exclusion and to support transition back into school.
 All consultation with external agencies will be summarised in exclusion paperwork to parents.

 All efforts will be made to ensure that pupils do not miss curriculum experiences if excluded.
-Decisions to exclude are made on an individual basis and will always be a reasonable and measured response.
+Decisions to suspend/exclude are made on an individual basis and will always be a reasonable and measured response.
 Individual pupil deregulation strategies will be taken into account when making these decisions.